Synternet/hackathon/README.md

 ## Come build on the next-gen internet.

-- Registration deadline: May 13, 2021
+- Registration deadline: June 6th 2021
-- Hackathon dates: May 14 through May 28
+- Hackathon dates: June 7 through May 21
 - Type: Online and global
 - Registration form: [Click Here](https://form.typeform.com/to/oURrUdH9)
 - More details: Monitor this page as more info is released